The knight’s helmet was an essential part of his armor without it a knight would not last long in battle.

 Knights’ helmets served their purpose of protecting the head of their wearer.
 In some cases, the shape of these helmets served to intimidate their opponents while also being considered a form of style as they were decorated with paint and lacquer.

-Closed knights helmets were often very hot inside and it was hard to breath especially in the heat of battle, whilst all the senses were restricted in a closed helmet the open helmets did not protect the knights as well as the closed ones.
-Visiored helmets in some respects helped in this, however open helmets still offered some advantages over closed and visored choices.
+Closed knights’ helmets were often very hot inside and it was hard to breathe, especially in the heat of battle, whilst all the senses were restricted in a closed helmet the open helmets did not protect the knights as well as the closed ones.

 One more disadvantage included the necessity for the use of a mechanical device to take off or put on these helmets.